LambdaSchool/Sprint-Challenge--DS-Linear-Hash-Tables/README.md

 ## Description

 This sprint challenge is divided up into three parts:  Hash tables coding, blockchain coding, and a short interview covering parts of hash tables and blockchain.

-## Interview Questions

-During your challenge, you will be pulled aside by a PM for a 5 minute interview.
-During this interview, you will be expected to answer the following two topics:

-Explain in detail the workings of a dynamic array:
-* What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
-* What is the worse case scenario if you try to extend the storage size of a dynamic array?

-Explain how blockchain networks remain in consensus:
-* What does a node do if it gets a message from another in the network with a new block?
-* Why can't someone cheat by changing a transaction from an earlier block to give themselves coins?

 ## Project Set Up